m0ru/bak/04_solution.md

 * Removing unused font-weights
 * Non-blocking font-loading by adding `font-display: swap;` to the `@font-face`-declarations.
 Fallback-fonts declared as part of the `font-family`-rules are displayed until the proper fonts have loaded.
 * Using `woff`/`woff2` as font-format, as it's about a tenth of the size of `otf` and `ttf`-fonts
-* Making sure _all_ javascript dependencies are part of the bundle.
+* Making sure _all_ JavaScript dependencies are part of the bundle.

 <!--